HackSpacePeru/developer-roadmap/README.md

 - Open pull request with improvements
 - Discuss ideas in issues
 - Spread the word
-- Reach out to me directly at kamranahmed.se@gmail.com or on Twitter [@kamranahmedse](http://twitter.com/kamranahmedse)
+- Firs developed by kamranahmed.se@gmail.com or on Twitter [@kamranahmedse](http://twitter.com/kamranahmedse)

 ## Sponsored By